 Woodlake Residences.

-Woodlake Residences is Grade A, ranked in the top 1% of Minnesota memory care with no MDH citations on record; last inspected Oct 2024.
+Woodlake Residences is Ranked in the top 1% of Minnesota memory care with no MDH citations on record; last inspected Dec 2024.

 A large home, reviewed on public record.